 Moreover, I present suggestive experimental evidence demonstrating some degree of conformity between lay intuitions and prevailing international legal and ethical prescriptions on proportionality in war.
 Lay respondents to a survey-embedded conjoint experiment balanced military value and collateral damage in ways prescribed by mainstream prescriptive models from international law and ethics.
 The results evince a lay or “intuitive” theory of proportionality whereby higher value targets are favored over lower, targets with fewer civilians nearby are favored over greater, involuntary shields are weighed as bystanders, and voluntary shields are discounted.

-In sum, the dissertation illuminates prevalent but poorly understood patterns of conflict behavior, sheds light on a variety of hitherto understudied ways that strength can inhere in weakness in conflict, and provides an unusually raw window into the valuation of human life.
+In sum, the dissertation illuminates prevalent but poorly understood patterns of conflict behavior, and sheds light on understudied aspects of moral and legal judgment about harm in war.